ketan-jakhar/java-notes/README.md

 - Volatile comes into play because of multiples levels of memory in hardware architecture required for performance enhancements.
 If there's a single thread that writes to the volatile variable and other threads only read the volatile variable then just using volatile is enough, however, if there's a possibility of multiple threads writing to the volatile variable then "synchronized" would be required to ensure atomic writes to the variable.

 ---

+### Reentrant Lock& Condition Variables

+#### Reentrant Lock

+- Java's answer to the traditional mutex is the reentrant lock, which comes with additional bells and whistles.
+- With the reentrant lock, you are free to lock and unlock it in different methods but not with different threads.
+If you attempt to unlock a reentrant lock object by a thread which didn't lock it initially, you'll get an IllegalMonitorStateException.
+This behavior is similar to when a thread attempts to unlock a pthread mutex.

+---

+#### Condition Variable

+- We saw how each java object exposes the three methods, wait(),notify() and notifyAll() which can be used to suspend threads till some condition becomes true.
+- You can think of Condition as factoring out these three methods of the object monitor into separate objects so that there can be multiple wait-sets per object.
+- As a reentrant lock replaces synchronized blocks or methods, a condition replaces the object monitor methods.

+---

+#### java.util.concurrent

+- Java's util.concurrent package provides several classes that can be used for solving everyday concurrency problems and should always be preferred than reinventing the wheel.
+Its offerings include thread-safe data structures such as `ConcurrentHashMap`.